geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t01_dataset.md

 cifar_data, _ = cifar10.load_data(image_key="x", label_key="y")

 dataset_distribution = BatchDataset(datasets=[mnist_data, cifar_data], num_samples=8, probability=[0.5, 0.5])
-# ready to use dataset_distribution in Pipeline
+# ready to use dataset_distribution in Pipeline, you might need to resize them to have consistent shape
 ```

+<a id='ta01ud'></a>

-### Unpaird dataset
+### Unpaired Dataset
-Some deep learning tasks require random unpaired dataset.
-For example, in image-to-image translation (like Cycle-GAN), it needs to randomly sample one horse image and one zebra image for every batch.
-In FastEstimator, `BatchDataset` can also handle unpaired dataset, all you need to make sure is: **keys from two different datasets must be unique for unpaired dataset**.
+Some deep learning tasks require random unpaired datasets.
+For example, in image-to-image translation (like Cycle-GAN), the system needs to randomly sample one horse image and one zebra image for every batch.
+In FastEstimator, `BatchDataset` can also handle unpaired datasets.
+The only restriction is that: **keys from two different datasets must be unique for unpaired datasets**.

 For example, let's sample one image from `mnist` and one image from `cifar` for every batch: